Sergei Loznitsa

-Biography
+His feature films My Joy (2010), In the Fog (2012), A Gentle Creature (2017), and Two Prosecutors (2026), were nominated for the Palme d'Or at the Cannes Film Festival.
+While his documentaries The Event (2015), State Funeral (2019), and Babi Yar.
+Context (2021), received critical acclaim.

+Early life

 Loznitsa was born on 5 September 1964 in the city of Baranavichy, in the Byelorussian Soviet Socialist Republic.
-Later the Loznitsa family moved to Kyiv, Ukrainian Soviet Socialist Republic, where he completed high school.
+Later, the Loznitsa family moved to Kyiv, Ukrainian Soviet Socialist Republic, where he completed high school.

 Loznitsa graduated from Kyiv Polytechnic Institute as a mathematician in 1987.
-Between 1987 and 1991 he worked at the Institute of Cybernetics, where he developed expert systems, systems of design-making and artificial intelligence.
+Between 1987 and 1991, he worked at the Institute of Cybernetics, where he developed expert systems, systems of design-making and artificial intelligence.
 Loznitsa also worked as a translator from Japanese.

-In 1991 he enrolled at the Gerasimov Institute of Cinematography, in the fictional-film direction department taught by Nana Jorjadze.
+In 1991, he enrolled at the Gerasimov Institute of Cinematography, in the fictional-film direction department taught by Nana Jorjadze.
 He graduated with honors in 1997.

+Career

-After completion of his studies Loznitsa began working as a documentary film director in Saint Petersburg in 2000.
-He and his family moved to Germany in 2001.
+Loznitsa began working as a documentary film director in Saint Petersburg in 2000.
 In 2007, Loznitsa travelled to Canada to participate in the first retrospective of his films at Media City Film Festival, representing his first in person visit to North America.
 This screening and lecture included many of the director's lesser-known short films focussing on his intimate depictions of the former Soviet Europe, including Halt (2000), Portrait (2002), and Factory (2004).
 Many of Loznitsa's films had North American premieres at Media City Film Festival, including Blockade (2005), Artel (2006), Revue (2008), The Letter (2012) and others before the director began to gain international prominence with major screenings at TIFF, NYFF and elsewhere.

-In 2010 his film My Joy was selected for the main competition at the 2010 Cannes Film Festival.
-His 2012 film In the Fog competed for the Palme d'Or at the 2012 Cannes Film Festival.
-Maidan had its world premiere in a special screening at Cannes in May 2014, a record of the 2013–14 popular protests in Kyiv and their violent suppression.
+In 2010, his film My Joy was selected for the main competition at the 2010 Cannes Film Festival.
+His 2012 film, In the Fog, competed for the Palme d'Or at the 2012 Cannes Film Festival.
+Maidan had its world premiere in a special screening at Cannes in May 2014, and was a record of the 2013–14 popular protests in Kyiv and their violent suppression.
 His documentary "Babi Yar.
 Context" was created with help from Babi Yar Holocaust Memorial Center.

+In 2025, his Two Prosecutors had its world premiere at the main competition of the 78th Cannes Film Festival, where it was nominated for the Palme d'Or and won François Chalais Prize.
+It follows a young Soviet prosecutor seeking justice for a political prisoner during Joseph Stalin's ongoing Great Purge.

+Personal life

+He and his family moved to Germany in 2001.